LiquidVoid/macros/README.md

 - Boolean operators: < > == != >= <= && ||
 - To set a varible use "x = y;", or "x = y + 1;"
 - Each function gets a new line
-- newline before and after IFs and LOOPs
+- Newline before and after IFs and LOOPs
 ```